-In April 2006, the Company completed a \$6.85 billion refinancing of its credit facilities including a new \$350 million revolving/term facility (which converts to a term loan no later than April 2007), a \$5.0 billion term loan due in 2013 and certain amendments to the existing \$1.5 billion revolving credit facility.
+In April 2006, Charter Operating completed a \$6.85 billion refinancing of its credit facilities including a new \$350 million revolving/term facility (which converts to a term loan no later than April 2007), a \$5.0 billion term loan due in 2013 and certain amendments to the existing \$1.5 billion revolving credit facility.
 In addition, the refinancing reduced margins on Eurodollar rate term loans to 2.625% from a weighted average of 3.15% previously and margins on base rate term loans to 1.625% from a weighted average of 2.15% previously.
-Concurrent with this refinancing, the CCO Holdings bridge loan was terminated.
-The refinancing resulted in a loss on extinguishment of debt for the three and six months ended June 30, 2006 of approximately \$24 million included in other income (expenses), net on the Company's condensed consolidated statements of operations.
+Concurrent with this refinancing, the Company's bridge loan was terminated.
+The refinancing resulted in a loss on extinguishment of debt for the three and six months ended June 30, 2006 of approximately \$27 million included in other income (expenses), net on the Company's condensed consolidated statements of operations.

-In March and June 2005, the Company consummated exchange transactions with a small number of institutional holders of Charter Holdings 8.25% senior notes due 2007 pursuant to which the Company issued, in private placements, approximately \$333 million principal amount of new notes with terms identical to Charter Operating's 8.375% senior second lien notes due 2014 in exchange for approximately \$346 million of the Charter Holdings 8.25% senior notes due 2007.
+In March and June 2005, Charter Operating consummated exchange transactions with a small number of institutional holders of Charter Holdings 8.25% senior notes due 2007 pursuant to which Charter Operating issued, in private placements, approximately \$333 million principal amount of new notes with terms identical to Charter Operating's 8.375% senior second lien notes due 2014 in exchange for approximately \$346 million of the Charter Holdings 8.25% senior notes due 2007.
 The Charter Holdings notes received in the exchange were thereafter distributed to Charter Holdings and cancelled.

-In March 2005, Charter Operating's subsidiary, CC V Holdings, LLC, redeemed all of its 11.875% notes due 2008, at 103.958% of principal amount, plus accrued and unpaid interest to the date of redemption.
-The total cost of redemption was approximately \$122 million and was funded through borrowings under the Company's credit facilities.
+In March 2005, CCO Holdings' subsidiary, CC V Holdings, LLC, redeemed all of its 11.875% notes due 2008, at 103.958% of principal amount, plus accrued and unpaid interest to the date of redemption.
+The total cost of redemption was approximately \$122 million and was funded through borrowings under the Charter Operating credit facilities.
 The redemption resulted in a loss on extinguishment of debt for the six months ended June 30, 2005 of approximately \$5 million included in other income (expenses), net on the Company's condensed consolidated statements of operations.
-Following such redemption, CC V Holdings, LLC and its subsidiaries (other than nonguarantor subsidiaries) became guarantors under the Company's credit facilities and granted a lien on their assets to the same extent as granted by the other guarantors under the credit facility.
+Following such redemption, CC V Holdings, LLC and its subsidiaries (other than non-guarantor subsidiaries) became guarantors under the Charter Operating credit facilities and granted a lien on their assets to the same extent as granted by the other guarantors under the credit facility.

-7. Loans Payable-Related Party
+Loans Pavable-Related Party

-Loans payable-related party as of June 30, 2006 consists of loans from Charter Holdco, Charter Holdings, CCH II and CCO Holdings to the Company of \$4 million, \$105 million, \$195 million and \$255 million, respectively.
-Loans payable-related party as of December 31, 2005 consists of loans from Charter Holdco and CCO Holdings to the Company of \$22 million and \$105 million, respectively.
+Loans payable-related party as of June 30, 2006 consists of loans from Charter Holdco, Charter Holdings and CCH II to the Company of \$4 million, \$105 million and \$195 million, respectively.
+Loans payable-related party as of December 31, 2005 consists of loans from Charter Holdco to the Company of \$22 million.
 These loans bear interest at a rate of LIBOR plus 3.0%, reset quarterly.
 These loans are subject to certain limitations and may be repaid with borrowings under the Company's revolving credit facility.

-8. Minority Interest
+Minority Interest

-Minority interest on the Company's consolidated balance sheets as of June 30, 2006 and December 31, 2005 primarily represents preferred membership interests in CC VIII, an indirect subsidiary of Charter Operating, of \$631 million and \$622 million, respectively.
+Minority interest on the Company's consolidated balance sheets as of June 30, 2006 and December 31, 2005 primarily represents preferred membership interests in CC VIII, an indirect subsidiary of CCO Holdings, of \$631 million and \$622 million, respectively.
 As more fully described in Note 19, this preferred interest is held by Mr. Allen, Charter's Chairman and controlling shareholder, and CCHC.
 Minority interest in the accompanying condensed consolidated statements of operations includes the 2% accretion of the preferred membership interests plus approximately 18.6% of CC VIII's income, net of accretion.